Protecting Veeam Backup & Replication Configuration

 Protecting the Veeam Backup Server

-As recommended by best practice for disaster recovery you can place Veeam Backup & Replication installation on a virtual machine and protect it with backups or replicas, it can have issues with disconnections and corruption during the snapshot process so it is not recommended.
-Out-of-the box Veeam automatically creates configuration backups on the default backup repository, the favored approach is point the configuration backup to a remote repository or if possible another machine designated as a managed server acting as a repository to only hold the config backup file.
+As recommended by best practice for disaster recovery you can place Veeam Backup & Replication installation on a virtual machine but do not protect it with backups or replicas, it can have issues with disconnections and corruption during the snapshot process so it is not recommended.
+Out-of-the box Veeam automatically creates a configuration backup on the default backup repository, the favored approach is point the configuration backup to a remote repository or if possible another machine designated as a managed server acting as a repository to only hold the config backup file.

-These configuration backups contain all the information about Veeam Backup & Replication, like Backup Infrastructure components and objects, Backup jobs (passwords are not stored by default), Sessions and Tape setup.
+These configuration backups contain all the information about Veeam Backup & Replication such as Backup Infrastructure components plus objects, Backup jobs (passwords are not stored by default), Sessions and Tape setup.
 The configuration backup can be used to automatically rebuild the Veeam Backup & Replication server with all objects, sessions and jobs.

 To restore all jobs and their metadata (you will be asked for all required passwords during the restore process if they are not stored in the configuration backup encrypted).
 Please refer to the Veeam Backup & Replication User Guide for further details: https://helpcenter.veeam.com/docs/backup/vsphere/vbr_config.html?ver=95

 Tip: If encryption is enabled for configuration backup the passwords are also stored in the configuration backup files.

 Planning for Disaster Recovery of Veeam Backup Server

 Having a solid disaster recovery strategy for your availability components, like the backup server, is key to a successful recovery.
 For all situations follow these basic guide lines: